Skip to content

 Short answers, pulled from the story.

-Why was Seville chosen as headquarters for the Casa de Contratación in 1503?
+Why was Seville chosen as the headquarters of the Casa de Contratación?